Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “While the content on a page is an important part of SEO, linking also plays a big part in search engines’ secret sauce when determining rank.”

 “Planning your internal linking strategy is also a great way to identify where you have some content gaps,” Tiedt says.
+Easily measure the effectiveness of your internal linking strategy using this SEO dashboard.

 “With new websites, you want to make sure they get ranked as quickly as possible,” says Steve Yanor of Sky Alphabet Social Media.
 “This means making sure that the primary SEO objective is crystal clear: what core search term do you want to rank for?
 Is it ‘best Vancouver interior designers’ or ‘commercial interior design.’”